arazaki/simple-ecommerce-cart/README.md

 # Simple Ecommerce Cart
-Simple ecommerce cart let the user add and remove items from the cart.
+A simple e-commerce cart lets the user add and remove items from the cart.

 ## Goal
-To use different pattern to organize action and reducers.
+To use a different pattern to organize action and reducers.

 ## Tech Stack used
 - React